+Name Description

-Name Description 1st row Selects the following bus signals selected using the cross-point pad delegation buttons.
-Key bus^a), utility bus, DME external video bus, DME utility bus Selects the following functions when utility/shotbox bank is selected using the cross-point pad delegation buttons (utility/shotbox mode). b) Utility command, menu shortcut, macro recall, shotbox recall Selects the shifted signal on the background A bus when the [DUAL BKGD BUS] button of the cross-point pad is lit (dual background bus mode).
-Selects the DME external video bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). c) Selects the bus signal or utility/shotbox function b) selected by a delegation button on the cross-point pad when free assign mode is set.
-Selects the bus or utility/shotbox bank when key/AUX bus delegation mode is set.
+1st row Selects the following bus signals selected using the cross-point pad delegation buttons.
+Key bus^{a)}, utility bus, DME external video bus, DME utility bus Selects the following functions when utility/shotbox bank is selected using the cross-point pad delegation buttons (utility/ shotbox mode). ^{b)} Utility command, menu shortcut, macro recall, shotbox recall Selects the shifted signal on the background A bus when the [DUAL BKGD BUS] button of the cross-point pad is lit (dual background bus mode).
+Selects the DME external video bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). ^{c)} Selects the bus signal or utility/ shotbox function ^{b)} selected by a delegation button on the cross-point pad when free assign mode is set.
+Selects the bus or utility/shotbox

+delegation mode is set.

 Name Description 2nd row Selects the following bus signals selected using the cross-point pad delegation buttons.
-Key busa1, utility bus, DME external video bus, DME utility bus Selects the following functions when utility/shotbox bank is selected using the cross-point pad delegation buttons (utility/shotbox mode). b) Utility command, menu shortcut, macro recall, shotbox recall Selects the shifted signal on the background B bus when the [DUAL BKGD BUS] button of the cross-point pad is lit (dual background bus mode).
-Selects the DME utility 1 bus or 2 bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode).
-Selects the bus signal or utility/shotbox function b) selected by a delegation button on the cross-point pad when free assign mode is set.
-Selects the bus signal or utility/shotbox function b) selected by the 1st row delegation button when key/AUX bus delegation mode is set.
+Key bus^{a)}, utility bus, DME external video bus, DME utility bus Selects the following functions when utility/shotbox bank is selected using the cross-point pad delegation buttons (utility/ shotbox mode). ^{b)} Utility command, menu shortcut, macro recall, shotbox recall Selects the shifted signal on the background B bus when the [DUAL BKGD BUS] button of the cross-point pad is lit (dual background bus mode).
+Selects the DME utility 1 bus or 2 bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). ^{c)} Selects the bus signal or utility/ shotbox function ^{b)} selected by a delegation button on the cross-point pad when free assign mode is set.
+Selects the bus signal or utility/ shotbox function ^{b)} selected by a delegation button on the cross-point pad when free assign mode is set.

 Name Description 3rd row Selects background A bus signal.
-Selects the utility 1 bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). c) Selects the bus signal or utility/shotbox function b) selected by a delegation button on the crosspoint pad when free assign mode is set.
+Selects the utility 1 bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). ^{c)} Selects the bus signal or utility/ shotbox function ^{b)} selected by a delegation button on the cross-point pad when free assign mode is set.
 4th row Selects background B bus signal.
-Selects the utility 2 bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). c) Selects the bus signal or utility/shotbox function b) selected by a delegation button on the crosspoint pad when free assign mode is set.
+Selects the utility 2 bus signal while the [UTIL] button of the cross-point pad is pressed (utility bus mode). ^{c)} Selects the bus signal or utility/ shotbox function ^{b)} selected by a delegation button on the cross-point pad when free assign mode is set.

 - a) When a cross-point button is pressed, a key fill signal is selected.
-While a key bus delegation button is pressed, you can select a key fill signal on the 1st row and a key source signal on the 2nd row. - b) Utility/shotbox mode functions are assigned in the Setup menu.
+While a key bus delegation button is pressed, you can select a key fill signal on the 1st row and a key source signal on the 2nd row.
+The 2nd row uses the same cross-point assign table as the 1st row. - b) Utility/shotbox mode functions are assigned in the Setup menu.
 The settings are common to the M/E and PGM/PST banks.

-For details, see "Assigning Functions to Cross-Point Buttons of the Cross-Point Control Block" (page 414). - c) You can change the bus assignment and operation mode of the [UTIL] button in the Setup menu. - For details, see "Setting Utility Bus Mode" (page 424) and "Setting the [UTIL] button operation mode" (page 419).
+For details, see "Assigning Functions to Cross-Point Buttons of the Cross-Point Control Block" (page 426). - c) You can change the bus assignment and operation mode of the [UTIL] button in the Setup menu.

+For details, see "Setting Utility Bus Mode" (page 436) and "Setting the [UTIL] button operation mode" (page 431).